theNewDynamic/oregonsadventurecoast.com/content/products/grey-heather-crab-hoodie.md

   weight: 600
   description: Midweight grey heather hooded pullover sweatshirt is made with soft,
     fleece and generous fit for comfort.
 75% Cotton/25% Polyester.
-Features a jersey lined hood, heavy gauge drawcord with metal eyelets and 1x1 ribbing at cuffs and waistband.
-Two color silkscreened.
+Features a jersey lined hood and ribbing at cuffs and waistband.
+Two colors printed on front.
   custom_fields:
   - template: product-field-size
     id: size